-(A) Each freestanding birth center shall provide services that meet the needs of its patients and that are in accordance with the patient's plan of care.
+(A) Each freestanding birthing center shall provide services that meet the needs of the center's patients and are in accordance with the patient's plan of care.
 The center shall provide the patient or the patient's representative:

 (2) Information concerning the services to be performed, including the process of pregnancy, process of labor, birth and postpartum care of the mother and the newborn;